daniel5151/blog/content/post/emoji-shortcodes.md

 > Why do hash tables need to store both values _and_ keys, even in situations
 > where there's never a need to iterate over key-value pairs in the map?

-There are a few reasons, but the one most relevant to this discussion is that hash tables need a copy of the original key to prevent _false positive lookups_, whereby an invalid key returns an unrelated value.
+This question has a couple different answers, but the one most relevant to this discussion is that hash tables need a copy of the original key to prevent _false positive lookups_, whereby an invalid key returns an unrelated value.

 A fundamental property of hash tables is that given a unlimited set of inputs (i.e: all possible strings), and a limited set of outputs (i.e: the \~2000 emoji